Fault (geology): Slip, heave, throw

-Slip is defined as the relative movement of geological features present on either side of a fault plane.
+Slip is the relative motion of geological features present on either side of a fault plane, typically quantified in terms of a separation or displacement (a vector quantity).
 A fault's sense of slip is defined as the relative motion of the rock on each side of the fault concerning the other side.
-In measuring the horizontal or vertical separation, the throw of the fault is the vertical component of the separation and the heave of the fault is the horizontal component, as in "Throw up and heave out".
+In measuring the vertical and horizontal components, the throw of the fault is the vertical displacement and the heave of the fault is the horizontal component of the separation, as in "throw up and heave out".

 The vector of slip can be qualitatively assessed by studying any drag folding of strata, which may be visible on either side of the fault.
 Drag folding is a zone of folding close to a fault that likely arises from frictional resistance to movement on the fault.
 The direction and magnitude of heave and throw can be measured only by finding common intersection points on either side of the fault (called a piercing point).
 In practice, it is usually only possible to find the slip direction of faults, and an approximation of the heave and throw vector.